Andonome/lk/distros/arch/maintenance.md

 sudo rm /etc/pacman.d/mirrorlist.pacnew
 ```

-Or,

-- use a tool like `pacdiff` to view the changes next to each other, and select them with `vim`.
+Or use a tool like `pacdiff` to view the changes next to each other, and select them with `vim`.

 ```sh
 sudo pacman -S pacman-contrib